cauasturaro/to-do-list/README.md

-Sure!
-Here's your updated message translated into clear and professional English:

----

 # ✅ To-Do List API

 This is a **RESTful API** project developed with **Spring Boot** for managing a to-do list.
 It serves as an educational and practical example, providing a foundation for an explanatory article on building APIs with Java and Spring Boot.